As he begins the new season, 2011-2012, Yoav Talmi continues his worldwide activity holding three titles -

 Quebec-City Medal, honoring his special contribution to the city’s 400

-anniversary celebrations.
-On June 17, 2009 Yoav Talmi was named "Officer of the National Order of Quebec", the most prestigious honor in Quebec and French America.
+anniversary celebrations. in June 2009 Yoav Talmi was named "Officer of the National Order of Quebec", the most prestigious honor in Quebec and French America.

 Maestro Talmi holds an Honorary Doctorate from the Laval University in Quebec, Canada.